-San Francisco is a very liveable city in the United States, and this extends to life for its many dog residents.
+San Francisco is a popular destination in the United States.
 We’ve previously covered the dog-friendly places in San Francisco, from parks to restaurants, but what about tourist attractions?
 What dog-friendly sites are there to visit in San Francisco if you’re visiting with your dog?

 Luckily, I recently visited the city along with my dog, and ticked off as many of the sights as possible.
 So, here are my top recommendations of dog-friendly things to do in San Francisco!